Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Example for perfect lattice.

+We start the example from the case of the smooth in-phase initial condition.
+On the figure \ref{pic_smooth_ac_disp} we plotted the numerical solution of the system \eqref{osc_lattice_dimens}, asymptotic solution \eqref{U_small_disp_Airy_summ_k0_zero} and the solution of the wave equation to compare with for the different time moments.
+We chose the wave which propagates to the right.
+From this comparison we clearly see that the dispersion effects are playing a significant role during the wave propagation and they change the wave profile.

+The next example corresponds to the out-of-phase initial condition, when the initial frequency $k_0=2k_N\approx 23.9536$.
+Interestingly enough, we want to notice that this case is sensitive to the lattice numeration, because $e^{i k_0 h n/\mu}=(-1)^n$, where $n$ is the number of lattice point.
+Contrary, the case of the smooth initial condition does not depend on the number of each point in the lattice.
+So, we fix the lattice in a way, that on the left and on the right, with respect to the origin, we have the even number of points.

+In this case we have excitation of the waves over both modes, acoustical and optical.
+The acoustical wave differs from the case of smooth initial conditions only by multiplier $(\gamma_2-\gamma_1)/(\gamma_1+\gamma_2)$.
+Therefore, we can also represent this wave using Airy representation \eqref{U_small_disp_Airy_summ_k0_zero}, adjusting the amplitude.

+The wave which corresponds to the optical mode is fast oscillating function, and the function \eqref{opt_Gauss_omega_0} multiplied by the vector $(\gamma_1,\,-\gamma_2)^T$, defines the envelope curves for this solution.
+In order to obtain the solution one has to restrict each curve onto sublattices, each corresponding to the types of atoms.

+On the figure \ref{pic_out_phase_sum} we present the sum of two waves --- acoustical and optical, where optical wave is presented by its envelope curves.
+We also presented on this graph the numerical solution.
+On the figure \ref{pic_out_phase_zoom} we presented the same waves separately in more fine scale.

+Finally we want to demonstrate that the Gouy phase plays the significant role for the dispersive model of the optical mode.
+On the figure \ref{pic_Gouy_phase} we demonstrated function \eqref{opt_Gauss_omega_0} for two cases --- dispersive case and the case of the long-wave approximation ($\mu=\sqrt{h}\approx 0.01679$.)
+We separately calculated the optical wave profile \eqref{opt_Gauss_omega_0}, setting the Gouy phase to zero and compare it with the asymptotic full formula.
+We can see, that even in the long-wave approximation the Gouy phase plays some role, while in the dispersive case the Gouy phase starts to play important role.

-Now let us consider the case of the strong dispersion effects when $\mu=h= 2.82\cdot 10^{-7}$ and $\delta=1$.
-The initial perturbation is also considered to be the Gaussian exponential.
-Following the definition (\ref{base_init_func}) of the initial perturbation, we can estimate the atoms affected by the initial perturbation.
-For the atom of the first kind we have
+Now let us consider the case of the sufficiently short perturbation.
+We choose the initial perturbation in the form of the Gaussian exponential $A(\xi)=e^{-\xi^2/2}$ and the zero initial velocity.
+Solving the equation \eqref{low_bound_mu_eq}, we arrive that $\mu\approx 0.0009$ which is $\mu\approx 3h$ and $\delta\approx 1/3$.

-We see that only three atoms of the first kind are significantly affected by the initial perturbation.
-Similarly we can estimate perturbation of atoms of the second kind, affected by the initial perturbation

-We see that only the points $\pm 1$ and $\pm 3$ give the significant impact on the initial perturbation of the atoms of the second kind.

-In total we have $N=7$ atoms affected by the initial perturbation: three atoms of the first type and four atoms of the second type.
-Using (\ref{tilde_V_1}), (\ref{tilde_V_2}) we can approximately write that

-On the figure \ref{pic_storng_disp_acoust_both} we present the graphs of the vector-function (\ref{I1_unif_right_wave_strong_disp}) for the acoustical mode at the time moment $t=0.5$.
-We also present the comparison of this asymptotic representation with direct calculation of the integral $I^{ac}(x,\,t)$.

-Now let us consider the case of the optical mode.
-We have the following values for the parameters (\ref{c_star_velocity}), (\ref{omega2_expans_front_strong_disp})